When buying a dehumidifier, you may hear the words “HEPA filter”.

 Next, let me tell you the:

-Tips: HEPA network is optional for dehumidifier, please consult your dehumidifier manufacturer or supplier, they will give you a satisfactory answer.
+Tips: HEPA filter is optional for the Dehumidifier, please consult your dehumidifier supplier, they will give you a satisfactory answer.

 Filter Maintenance Method

-The filter screen must clean regularly when in use, which will keep the circulating air volume of the dehumidifier unblocked, meanwhile reducing the resistance and improving the dehumidification capacity of dehumidifier.
+The filter must clean regularly, which will keep the circulating air volume of the dehumidifier unblocked, meanwhile reducing the resistance and improving the dehumidification capacity of dehumidifier.

 After removing the air filter, you can rinse with tap water, gently scrub with a softer brush, or use an electric vacuum cleaner.

 If the filter doesn’t clean in a long time, inhaling too much dust will make the air not circulate.
 First, it will reduce the amount of dehumidification; Second, it will damage the compressor.